PawedLoader/PawedAssets/extensions/assets/js/README.md

-# JS
+# extensions/jS

-all the extension files in 1 place
+all the extension source files in 1 place